- I. Introduction to Passive Solar Heating

 The concept behind passive solar heating is simple yet effective.
 By strategically designing a structure’s orientation, layout, insulation, and window placement, it becomes possible to maximize the absorption of sunlight during the winter months while minimizing heat gain in the summer.

 One of the primary benefits of passive solar heating is its ability to reduce reliance on traditional energy sources like electricity or fossil fuels.
-B
+By utilizing free and abundant sunlight as a renewable energy source, homeowners can significantly lower their utility bills while also reducing their carbon footprint.

 A. Harnessing Solar Energy